n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 (the below-base form of "Ra"); therefore, this feature must be applied after the `blwf` feature.

+> Note: for Gujarati, the `vatu` feature performs the same set of
+> substitutions as the `rkrf` feature.
+THe `rkrf` feature is
+> preferred; if a given font implements `rkrf`, it does not
+> necessarily have to implement `vatu`.
+Nevertheless, shaping engines
+> must support and process both features.

 ![vatu feature application](/images/gujarati/gujarati-vatu.png)

 #### 3.12: cjct ####